nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 or inventory** of digital files that a DCC wants to introduce into the C2M2 metadata ecosystem.

-This level encodes the most basic of file metadata: its use by downstream applications will be limited to informing the least specific level of data accounting, querying and reporting.
+This level encodes the most basic file metadata: its use by downstream applications will be limited to informing the least specific level of data accounting, querying and reporting.